tytydraco/yessleep/out/My_Ancestry_Results_Are_My_Worst_Nightmare.md

 When it became evident that my hospital bed would now be my eventual coffin, my parents brought me my laptop and usual paraphernalia from home.
 I insisted on continuing my studies because, at this point it’s all I had.

-After all, if I wasn’t studying, I was sleeping and that only meant that I would experience countless renditions of the “presence” in my nightmares haunting and preying on me in countless dream state scenarios that would leave me in a puddle of sweat and terror.
+After all, if I wasn’t studying, I was sleeping and that only meant that I would experience countless renditions of the “presence” in my nightmares haunting and preying on me in various dream state scenarios that would leave me in a puddle of sweat and terror.

 I was in the middle of checking emails when I noticed a new email in my unread.
 It read as follows: